PHYSICIAN BURNOUT

 Burnout, along with other dimensions of distress such as severe fatigue, suicidal ideation, and risk of medical error, all play a role in physician well-being.
 While patients are complaining that modern-day medical practices aren’t prioritizing their best interests, doctors are feeling the same depersonalization.

-Causes Of Physician Burnout
+Causes of Physician Burnout

 Stigma and Consequences of Seeking Help